NEXT UP ON this.

 Everyday life is busy.
 We get it.
 Between everything you have to do there’s barely enough time for yourself, let alone getting your life in order.
 Well, imagine playing semi-professional soccer, studying a uni degree, while also working full time as a personal trainer.
 Sounds impossible, right?

 Meet Jamie De Abreu.
-He juggles a football career in the National Premier League, studies a Bachelor of Exercise and Sport Science at Deakin University’s Cloud Campus, and works full time as a personal trainer.
+He juggled a football career in the National Premier League, studied a Bachelor of Exercise and Sport Science at Deakin University, and worked full time as a personal trainer.
 Here are some of his tips on achieving a balance in your life and pursuing all of the things you enjoy.

 Jamie quickly learnt that balancing three key aspects of his life takes careful planning, and suggests taking meticulous effort with your time management skills.